jpniederer/Dev-eryday/_drafts/2017-3-12-Weekly-Update-March-5-11-2017.markdown

 On the Next...
 --------
-I plan to start working on Idealistz.
+I plan to start working on Idealistz in the weeks ahead.
+The features that get implemented largely rely on the demand for the service.
+At the very least I intend to build it out far enough to so that I can use it as an idea repository.

 [VS]: https://www.visualstudio.com/en-us/news/releasenotes/vs2017-relnotes
 [ML]: https://www.coursera.org/learn/machine-learning/